 We at New Hope Prosthetics and Orthotics, we offer a full line of both off-the-shelf and custom diabetic shoes and inserts.
 We are participating providers for the Medicare Therapeutic Shoe Program and also provide shoes under many private insurance programs.
 Diabetic shoes have come a long way in the past few years.
 They are lighter, stylish, and have more variety than ever before.
 We carry many styles from a variety of quality manufacturers.

-We also work in conjunction with various custom shoe manufactures to design custom made shoes for difficult to fit feet.
+We also work in conjunction with various custom shoe manufacturers to design custom made shoes for difficult to fit feet.
 These are commonly used when there is a deformity, brace or severe swelling to accommodate

 How Much Do Diabetic Shoes and Inserts Cost?

-Diabetic shoes and inserts are covered under Medicare, Medicaid, and most insurance policies as long as certain criteria are met and your physician completes a therapeutic shoe Form ( you can print one below).
+Diabetic shoes and inserts are covered under Medicare, Medicaid, and most insurance policies as long as certain criteria are met and your physician completes a therapeutic shoe form (you can print one below).